 Themes:

 The movie has its biggest flashlight on mental health, but this theme barely exists in solitary.
 Other heavy themes include family, friendship, love, trust, lies, break-ups, deaths, and a lot of sex.
 The cinematography of this movie is very impressive because they pay keen attention to details with the way they effortlessly transition between two timelines.
 The costume department also has a big role to play in the success of this thrilling drama.
-The fashion transition as 2008 slowly walks to meet 2015 us chef kiss.
+The fashion transition as 2008 slowly walks to meet 2015 is chef kiss.
 My friend handed me her phone to see if “Tell me lies” is something I would fancy because I'm a very picky consumer of visual art.
 I found myself enthralled by the story, the drama, and the chemistry.
 Meaghan Oppenheimer, the screenwriter mentions that the thematic backbone of the series is “redemption and revenge”.

 Plot